Theodore-Chatziioannou/athenspop/README.md

 ## Next steps
 The athenspop repo is still under development.
-We aim to further increase the validity of its outputs.
-The demand scenarios can now be used for research, experimental or educational purposes
+We aim to further enrich it with more data inputs and methodologies, supporting the development of more complex and/or realistic demand representations.
+The demand scenarios can now be used for research, experimental or educational purposes.

-Travel patterns observed in the diaries will be further investigated in the next months to enrich our toolset.

 The next (planned) steps aim to "feed" the athenpop algorithms with new info.
 These are:
 * Demonstrate some plan choice methods (for example, mode choice or plan generation);